 Drawbacks of SharePoint

 The problem with SharePoint is that it’s a file management system, not a document management system.
-While SharePoint may be good for companies with a minimal amount of documents, it’s a vastly inferior platform for larger companies with more documents on their plate.
+While SharePoint may be good for companies with a minimal amount of documents, it’s a vastly inferior platform for larger companies with more documents or files on their plate.
 The reliance on metadata makes things more complicated than they need to be.
 Having established that file management systems are less specific, it’s incredibly easy for a single document to get lost amidst a thousand others if quite a few steps aren’t taken.
 Even smaller companies, though, have the intention of growing, and when it gets to the point that SharePoint is no longer effective, all the required document transfer to another system will be a huge hassle.

 eFileCabinet: The Answer to Your Document Management Problems